 What they said – coronavirus has the sporting world talking

-The vast majority of sporting action has been stopped due to the pandemic.
+Lewis Hamilton offered reassurances over his health after the F1 champion was at an event with coronavirus sufferers Sophie Trudeau and Idris Elba.

-The sporting world has all but ground to a halt due to the coronavirus crisis.
+The sporting world has almost all ground to a halt during the coronavirus crisis.

-Here, the PA news agency takes a look at some of the reaction on March 20.
+Here, the PA news agency takes a look at some of the reactions on March 21.

-“We must realise, that racing is entertainment.
-We take it very seriously, because we love it.
-But in the grand scheme of things, it is by no means essential.
-The health and well-being of our fans, our team members and society in general, however, is.” – Mercedes boss Toto Wolff insists staying healthy is more important than sport after the start of the F1 season was hit.
+“Hey guys, I hope you’re all staying positive, and keeping busy and healthy.
+There’s been some speculation about my health, after I was at an event where two people later tested positive for Coronavirus.

-“Wash your hands you dossers.”– heavyweight boxing champion Tyson Fury had his own unique way of telling his fans to wash their hands regularly in an Instagram post.
+“I wanted to let you know that I’m doing well, feeling healthy and working out twice a day.
+I have zero symptoms, and it’s now been 17 days since I saw Sophie (Trudeau, wife of Canadian Prime Minister Justin) and Idris (Elba, actor).
+I have been in touch with Idris and happy to hear he is ok.

 Advertising